karmaniverous/smoz/.stan/system/stan.todo.md

   - Ensured templates/dynamodb lints with its own flat config (not default's)
   - Cast serverless resources to NonNullable<AWS['resources']> so template typecheck surfaces real ESLint errors (e.g., no-unsafe-assignment) instead of being blocked by TS2322; normalized LF in that block to satisfy Prettier

+- Knip: remove used devDep from ignoreDependencies
+  - Dropped @karmaniverous/entity-manager from knip.json ignoreDependencies per configuration hint